thoughtspot/thoughtspot.github.io/_admin/ts-cloud/tsl.md

 </dl>

 ## Limitations of working with TSL files
-There are certain limitations to the changes you can apply by editing a Worksheet, Answer, Table, View, or Pinboard through TSL.
+There are certain limitations to the changes you can apply by editing a Worksheet, Answer, table, join, View, or Pinboard through TSL.

 * Formulas and columns can either have a new name, or a new expression.
 You cannot change both, unless migrating or updating the worksheet two times.